inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

    .. literalinclude:: ../omnetpp.ini
       :language: ini

+..
 The client generates two traffic streams with sinusoidally changing data rates.
+..
 Then, the filtering layer in the switch limits this traffic to a nominal rate by dropping excessive packets.

+..
+The client generates traffic, and the filtering layer in the switch limits this traffic to a nominal rate by dropping excessive packets.

+We take a look the configuration in the following sections.

+..
 The client is configured to generate two traffic streams

 Traffic
 +++++++